Still got some questions? Here's a quick guide to everything you need to know about Marella Cruises.

 All our ships have a cash-free system.
 Everything is priced in sterling and is charged to your cabin account.
 At the end of your cruise you can settle it in cash, travellers’ cheques, or by credit or debit card.
 If you decide to settle your bill in cash we’ll ask for up to £200 deposit per cabin per week.
-There’s also a 2% surcharge for using travellers’ cheques or a credit card.
+There’s also a 2% surcharge for using travellers’ cheques.
 Whatever you choose, we’ll give you an interim bill halfway through your holiday so you can keep track of your spending.

 How much can I expect to pay for a drink onboard?

 Drinks prices are comparable to UK pub prices.
 You’ll pay around £3.70 for a pint of beer and £4 for a glass of wine.
 Keep an eye out for our daily drinks specials in the Cruise News, too.

 Our Social Hostess arranges get-togethers for solo travellers, like dinners and coffee mornings.
 If you’re worried about dining alone, have a chat with the ship’s maître d’, who’ll make sure you’re seated with other guests.

 Can I reserve a particular cabin ahead of my cruise?

 Of course.
 Take a look at our deck plans below.

 Marella Discovery 2

 Marella Explorer 2

 If you see a cabin number you like, you can book it in advance for just £48 up to 15 days before you go.
 Just give us a call on 0203 636 1862 and we'll do the rest.